iqbalbaharum/bekreno/docs/README.md

          };
       ```
 ## Side Note
-Please ensure # Storage Provider and # MYSQL Database have values in .env file.
+1. Please ensure # MYSQL Database have values in .env file.
+2. Please ensure # Storage Provider has key values.
+If you're using local file system,
+   please ensure you have config the file accordingly.